JorMerr/EV_charging_locations/Project_Outline.md

 ### Machine Learning Model -
 - [x] Takes in Data from the provisional database
 - [x] Outputs label for input data
-    - [ ] Can we acheive 95% accuracy?
+    - [x] Can we acheive 70% accuracy?

 ### Database Integration - E
 - [x] Sample data that mimics the expected final database structure or schema